-From the mountains of Chile to the glaciers of the South Pole, Ohio State astronomy faculty travel the world as they work at the cutting edge of astronomical research.
+From the mountains of Chile to the glaciers of the South Pole, astronomy faculty at Ohio State travel the world as they work at the cutting edge of astronomical research.
 The research themes and interests of the faculty overlap considerably, providing an opportunity for students and postdocs to work closely with a variety of experts in many areas.
 Below is a non-exhaustive description of the research programs our department is actively engaged in.
 Also listed are the observatories and large research collaborations OSU Astronomy has a stake in.

 Extrasolar Planetary Systems